philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 ## Sequents

 This setup is sparser than that is typical in first order logic, where I'd also have connectives like `and` and `or`.
+A sequent `[a,b,c] |- [d,e,f]` is the judgement that assuming `a` and `b` and `c`, `d` or `e` or `f` are true.
+More often than not, I will use a single conclusion.

 This is somewhat inspired by my understanding of the underpinnings of [Isabelle](https://isabelle.in.tum.de/).
-In isabelle, the base theory (Pure) let's you take sequents and unify them together to get new sequents.
+In Isabelle, the base theory (Pure) let's you take sequents and unify them together to get new sequents.
 What we're doing here is a similar thing, but now we can discharge the unification obligation plus some search to the ATP.

 I could equally have called the following a clause.
 The hypotheses are the negative literals and the conclusions are the positive literals.

-I find it a very interesting perspective to not consider these automated theorem provers as classical first order predicate logic reasoning, but instead as operating at various levels of metalogic.
-The resolution rule is itself constructing partial proof trees.
-Each clause is a sequent judgement.
-Perhaps this has something to do with multiple conclusion logic <https://en.wikipedia.org/wiki/Multiple-conclusion_logic>

 ```python
 @dataclass(frozen=True)